oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-12-12.md

         Paul found several errors in the samples.
 Thanks!

+1. The following issue was closed with a schema change that did not affect the spec or the object model:

+    1. [Issue #151](https://github.com/oasis-tcs/sarif-spec/issues/151): "DRY out definitions of property bags in the schema"

+        Rather than repeating the definition of the property bag on every object in the schema, we define it once and refer to the definition from every object.

 1. The formal spec language for the following issues was made available for review on the specified dates, and we will move their adoption in today's meeting:

     1. [Issue #270](https://github.com/oasis-tcs/sarif-spec/issues/270): "Schema needs to be carefully scrubbed for minItems and uniqueItems use for all arrays" -- made available on December 4th, 2018.